 You will be listed according to your specialty and then we will list what services or construction work you can provide in detail.
 If you have very different services to offer we will not list you under different categories, but we will put the different service areas in bold print for easier reference.
 You will only be placed on one list; either the Minority Business Enterprise list or the Women Business Enterprise list.
 If you are a minority female, you will be listed under the Minority Business Enterprise list unless you notify us in writing that you want to be listed as a Women Business Enterprise instead.

 How long will it take for me to be certified with the City of Toledo?

 If you meet the requirements and turn in all completed documentation it takes approximately 1 to 3 weeks, however, it may take up to 8 weeks.
 Incomplete applications and/or incomplete or additional paperwork requests will result in delays.

-All applications are reviewed and subject to the approval by the Director of Office of Diversity and Inclusion.
+All applications are reviewed and subject to the approval by the Director of Office of Diversity, Equity, and Inclusion.
 The Director renders the final decision on all applications.
 There is no formal appeal process for denied applications.

 What does the certification process entail?

 Submit a completed, notarized application.
 All application areas must be answered.
 You must also provide:

 - Current tax records, current business financial statements, and bank signature cards.

 - Proof of Insurance and proof of Worker’s Compensation.